SourceBox-Tv/Bro-ai/README.md

 Download windows version from here https://github.com/SourceBox-Tv/Bro-aiwithpython/releases/download/1.2-alpha/ai.exe

 Windows version is easy downloading plug and play, more versions will come in future with diffrent os.

+ To update assistant,start assitant and say "update assitant"